- TLS support (encryption)

-- Accounts and passwords are synchronized with the panel and FTP
+- Accounts and passwords are synchronized with the panel

 - Disable a user's account in the panel and FTP access is suspended for the user